jecki/DHParser/examples/ts2python/README.md

 which will automatically be installed as a dependency by the `pip`-command. ts2python requires at least Python Version 3.8 to run.
 (If there is any interest, I might backport it to Python 3.6.)
+The Python-code it produces is backwards compatible down to Python 3.6.

 ## Usage